Opiate (EP): Music and lyrics

 Along with Undertow, many Tool fans consider Opiate to be the band's heaviest album.
 The connection fans have to the EP was addressed on the song "Hooker with a Penis" from their third release and second LP Ænima.
-The EP features straightforward song structures in place of the progressive traits the band became known for later on in their career.
+The EP features straightforward song structures in place of the progressive traits the band became known for later in their career.
 In a 2013 interview, guitarist Adam Jones stated "I love metal, but I love the other stuff that's been contributed by the band.
 When we started out, the record company said that we had to pick our heaviest songs, because that's the impact - you're metal and that's really important."

 Lyrical subjects explored on Opiate include censorship and organized religion.

 2013 reissue

 On March 26, 2013 the band released a special 21st anniversary limited edition package of the album, which includes bonus features, such as new artwork.
 The artist Adi Granov provided the illustrations for the packaging and It was limited to only 5,000 copies.
-The packaging was also done with an old fashioned Heidelberg Cylinder Press.
+The packaging was also done with a Heidelberg Cylinder Press.